mnlade/short-me/README.md

 ## Why I Made This

 I created this project as part of my final year project for my degree and to gain proficiency in the technologies I've used, both within and outside of my studies.
 As a culmination of my academic journey and personal interest, this project allowed me to apply the knowledge and skills I've acquired throughout my studies and beyond.
 This project represents not only a personal accomplishment but also a testament to my dedication to continuous learning and growth in the field of Full-Stack Web Development.

+## Why Open Source

+I decided to make this project open source because I've learned so much throughout its development journey, and I hope that by sharing it, others can benefit in the same way.
+I believe in the power of community-driven development and the collective wisdom it brings.
+Let's build something great together!

 ## Built With
 - [T3 Stack](https://create.t3.gg/)